Multi-Touch and Bending Sensing Using Electrical Impedance Tomography for Robotics: METHODS AND SYSTEM DESIGN

-The selection of a magnetic hydrogel composite as the sensing layer in this study is primarily driven by its enhanced mechanical stability and exceptional pressure-sensing capabilities when combined with EIT\cite{RN1143}.
-To achieve these properties, the magnetic hydrogels were synthesized through monomer polymerization and crosslinking, using acrylamide (AAm) as the monomer, N,N'-methylenebisacrylamide (MBAA) as the crosslinker, ammonium persulfate (APS) as the initiator, and tetramethylethylenediamine (TEMED) as the accelerator.
-Magnetic particles (CIPs) were incorporated at a volume fraction of 3\%.
-First, AAm was dissolved in deionized water under continuous stirring to form a uniform solution.
-The initiator APS and crosslinker MBAA were then added, followed by vigorous stirring for 5 minutes to ensure homogeneity.
-TEMED was introduced last, and the mixture was stirred for an additional 3 minutes until fully dissolved.
-The resulting solution was injected into a mold, sealed, and left at room temperature to undergo gelation, yielding the magnetic hydrogel composite.
+The magnetic hydrogel composite was chosen as the sensing layer in this study mainly because of its improved mechanical stability and strong pressure-sensing performance when integrated with EIT~\cite{RN1143}.
 As shown in Fig. \ref{Fig4}, the tactile sensor is composed of three primary components: a silicone layer, a magnetic hydrogel sensing layer, and eight silver electrodes uniformly distributed along the boundaries.
 The sensor has overall dimensions of 160 mm × 70 mm × 12 mm, while the magnetic hydrogel layer measures 150 mm × 60 mm × 5 mm.
 Each of the 8 silver electrodes interfaces with the conductive layer through a contact area of 5 mm × 5 mm.
 To prevent moisture loss, the sensing material is encapsulated using Ecoflex 30 silicone rubber, which helps maintain the hydration state of the hydrogel and ensures the long-term stability of its performance.
 Components A and B of the silicone were mixed at a 1:1 weight ratio, stirred thoroughly, and degassed to eliminate air bubbles.
 The mixture was then cast into a mold, fully encapsulating the magnetic hydrogel.
 After curing at room temperature for 2–3 hours, a protective silicone layer was formed, ensuring the hydrogel’s stability and functionality.